Recommended Canon EOS R50 Settings (R50 Setup Guide)

 Setup Menu 1: Format card: Great to know where this option is.
 Formatting your SD card will delete all of the content on the card.
 This is useful for when you have exported all of your photos and want to start fresh.

 Setup Menu 1: Auto Rotate: Setting this to “On computer” will stop the image from rotating when you’re reviewing.
 This can be annoying with the default setting since the screen will rotate with the camera while reviewing.
-Images will be properly orientated (landscape/portrait) when viewed off the camera if the “On computer” option is used.
+Images will be properly oriented (landscape/portrait) when viewed off the camera if the “On computer” option is used.

 Canon EOS R50 mode guide example